thewarpaint/works-without-js/README.md

 # Works without JS

-Empower your users to visit your website with disabled JS
+Empower your users with disabled Javascript to experience your website

 ## Background